North Carolina

 Investment Priorities

-In Fiscal Year 2023, ARC and the North Carolina Department of Commerce partnered on the following investments and projects.
+In FY 2024, ARC and the North Carolina Department of Commerce partnered on the following investments and projects.

 Community Infrastructure